Karşıyaka women's volleyball team

-Karşıyaka Women's Volleyball Team is a Turkish women's volleyball department of Karşıyaka SK, a major sports club based in Karşıyaka, İzmir.
-This team play their matches at the 6500-seated Karşıyaka Arena.
+Karşıyaka Women's Volleyball commonly known as Karşıyaka and officially known as Endo Karşıyaka for commercial reasons, are the professional women's volleyball department of Karşıyaka SK, a major Turkish multi-sport club based in İzmir, Turkey.
+They play their matches at the 6.500-seated Karşıyaka Arena.

 History

 The team was founded and has been promoted to Turkish First League in the 1982.
 The team finished the Turkish First League as 3rd in 2006-07 season.
 It was biggest success in the club history.
 The team relegated from Turkish First League in the 2010-11 season for the first time in its history.
 The team still plays in the Turkish Second League.